Future of the Royal Netherlands Navy: Modernization

+All four De Zeven Provinciën-class frigate will be modernised.

+Upgrades include acquisition Tomahawk cruise missiles, a new OtoMelara 127/64 LW canon, ESSM-2, new SMART-L MM/N, replacing the aging Goalkeeper CIWS with RIM-116 Rolling Airframe Missile.

 Replacement

 In 2020 it was announced that these intensively used ships will not be replaced as planned around 2025.
 The Royal Netherlands Navy and the German Navy will cooperate towards a joint platform design to replace both the De Zeven Provinciën-class frigate and the Sachsen-class frigate from 2030 onwards.

 Karel Doorman-class frigates

 Replacement

 The two multipurpose M-frigates which are still in service with the Royal Netherlands Navy are reaching the end of their life; they were designed to last until 2018/2023.
 Because of this the Dutch Ministry of Defence started design studies in 2013.
-The new frigates are again planned to fulfill a general purpose role with anti-submarine warfare as its specialty.
+The new frigates are again planned to fulfill a general purpose role with anti-submarine warfare as their specialty.
 However, since the Netherlands Royal Navy only owns six frigates in total by 2017, the new ships have to be able to perform well in all areas of the spectrum.
 This means that anti-air equipment also has to be present, in the form of VLS (vertical launch)-cells carrying Standard Missile 2 or ESSM-projectiles.
 Due to budget cuts, the replacement program was delayed and is now projected to deliver the first ships in 2028–29.

+On 5 September 2024, the Dutch Ministry of Defense released the 2024 Defense Memorandum which sees the Royal Netherlands Navy receiving 2 additional frigates, bringing the total order to 4 frigates for the Dutch navy.